nus-cs2103-AY2425S1/ip/docs/README.md

 - < Quack will prompt you the task description >
 - `Complete assignment`

-> For deadline and event tasks, Quack will prompt you for some date input in ths following format: DD/MM/YYYY HH:MM:SS
+> For deadline and event tasks, Quack will prompt you for some date input in this following format: DD/MM/YYYY HH:MM:SS

 __Sample Output:__
 <br/>